-Early information is often invaluable so that a range of potential transport or lifting equipment may be identified, which assists the planning and construction of civil works early in the project before Contractors are selected, reducing the overall project schedule without reducing flexibility.
+Early information is often invaluable so that a range of potential transport or lifting equipment may be identified, which assists the planning and construction of civil works early in the project before Contractors are selected.
+This reduces the overall project schedule, without reducing flexibility.

 Furthermore, Lowther-Rolton completes on-site surveys as part of the feasibility process to assess various installation options.
 Our concept drawings and supporting documentation regularly form part of the tender enquiry issued to T&HL Contractors.
 Supplying this information to each potential Contractor provides detailed common information from which their tender can be prepared, improving the quality and definition of each T&HL tender received.